Repository Management with Nexus

 - Infrastructure for Artifact Management

 - A repository manager should also provide the appropriate infrastructure for managing software artifacts and a solid API for extension.
-In Nexus, Sonatype has provided a plugin API which allows developers to customize both the behaviour, appearance, and functionality of the tool.
+In Nexus, Sonatype has provided a plugin API, which allows developers to customize both the behavior, appearance, and functionality of the tool.

 - Managing Project Dependencies

 - Many organizations require some level of oversight over the open source libraries and external artifacts that are integrated into an organization’s development cycle.
 An organization could have specific legal or regulatory constraints that require every dependency to be subjected to a rigorous legal or security audit before it is integrated into a development environment.
 Another organization might have an architecture group which needs to make sure that a large set of developers only has access to a well-defined list of dependencies or specific versions of dependencies.
 Using the Procurement features of Nexus Professional, managers and architecture groups have the ability to allow and deny specific artifacts from external repositories.

 - Nexus Professional adds some essential workflow to the process of staging software to a release repository.
 Using Nexus Professional, developers can deploy to a staging directory that can trigger a message to a Release Manager or to someone responsible for QA.
 Quality assurance (or a development manager) can then test and certify a release, having the option to promote a release to the release repository or to discard a release if it didn’t meet release standards.
 Nexus Professional’s staging features allow managers to specify which personnel are allowed to certify that a release can be promoted to a release repository giving an organization more control over what software artifacts are released and who can release them.

 - Integration with LDAP